CARINOX: Inference-time Scaling with Category-Aware Reward-based Initial Noise Optimization and Exploration: CARINOX: Reward-Guided Initial Noise Optimization and Exploration

 This prevents excessively large updates from any single reward component while preserving their relative direction.
 After clipping, the gradients from all rewards are aggregated into a single update direction:

 where $\lambda_i$ are the fixed weights assigned to each reward function, set to $1$ for all rewards in our implementation.
-This procedure ensures that no single reward term overwhelms the optimization, allowing for stable and balanced gradient-based updates (see Section~\ref{sec:multiclip} for experimental analysis).
+We additionally report an ablation on adaptive reward weighting in Appendix~\ref{app:adaptive_weighting}.
+This procedure ensures that no single reward term overwhelms the optimization, allowing for stable and balanced gradient-based updates (see Appendix~\ref{sec:multiclip} for experimental analysis).

 \paragraph{Regularization for Latent Space Consistency.} During optimization, the noise vector $\boldsymbol{\epsilon}$ can drift far from the distribution it was originally sampled from, namely the standard normal prior $\mathcal{N}(0, I)$.
 If this happens, the denoiser may receive out-of-distribution inputs, which can degrade image quality and reduce alignment.
 To prevent such drift, we add a regularization term that encourages $\boldsymbol{\epsilon}$ to remain statistically consistent with the prior distribution.